Skip to content

 Domain errors from MCP tools are returned as isError: true content per the MCP specification, allowing AI agents to see error details and adjust their behavior.

-File operation sessions are confined to a root directory.
-Path traversal attempts — including those using symlinks that resolve outside the sandbox — are rejected before any I/O occurs.
-See Sessions for details.
+File operations are confined to their workspace or session root.
+Path traversal attempts, including those using symlinks that resolve outside the sandbox, are rejected at the daemon file plane before any I/O occurs.
+Policy-denied paths are also rejected at the daemon layer before touching the target.
+See Workspaces and Sessions for details.

 Code Signing